 Just one weapon on one person in the hundreds that ran and scattered in front of the maniac could have written a much different ending to this sordid and vile rampage.
 But there were none because the regents and officials and politicians responsible were mired in yet the persistent liberal utopian dream of a world that never was and never will be.
-In a very real sense, those students that died were sacrificed to the flaccid and unexamined politically correct beliefs of those charged with their education and their security.
-What they made in their yearning for perfection was a perfect "free-fire zone" for maniacs.
-This week one maniac took advantage of this officially safe killing zone.
-There are thousands of others.
+In a very real sense, those students and those that have died elsewhere since were sacrificed to the flaccid politically correct beliefs of those charged with their education and their security.
+What they made in their yearning for perfection was a perfect “free-fire zone” for maniacs.

 The people who sit around and dream up their “perfect world policies” never suffer any consequences to a great enough extent to give the others of their ilk pause.
 It’s a consequence of decades of dementia among those that gain positions of trust and tenure at our colleges and then hire other similarly demented people to chum up with them.
 It’s the “old liberals’ network” that is every bit as protective as the “old boys’ network” it so preeningly replaced.

-In reality my class at The Gun School was composed of about 14 people and it met four times for three hours.
+In reality, my class at The Gun School was composed of about 14 people and it met four times for three hours.
 It was basic gun safety and handling.
-Everyone who want to get a gun needs to take such a class.
+Everyone who wants to get a gun needs to take such a class.
 A gun is not a pick-up and go play kind of thing.
-As we are all aware, it is the kind of thing that will, to say the least, hurt you or someone else real fast and permanently if you get stupid with it.
-It can hurt you even worse if a maniac has one and you don't.
-Then you're just a target for their rage and an instrument of their twisted pleasure.
-You're going to go and you'll go cheap.
+As we are all aware, a gun is the kind of thing that will, to say the least, hurt you or someone else real fast and permanently if you get stupid with it.
+It can hurt you even worse if a maniac has one and you don’t.
+Then you’re just a target for their rage and an instrument of their twisted pleasure.
+Without a gun you’re going to go and you’ll go cheap.

 Two somewhat elderly Jewish couples took another four chairs.
 They were, I discovered, lifelong and committed Democrats and both drove the same model Prius.
 They were there because of the shootings at the Jewish Community Center.
 One of the wives, a grandmother type, said almost in passing, “It could happen again.”